tcltk/tcl/doc/dev/strings.md

 were possible.
 All byte sequences were proper strings until Tcl 8.1.
 That said, it is less clear why a fallback to ISO-8859-1 was considered wiser than something like generation of U+FFFD, the REPLACEMENT character.
+One factor might be the ability to pass 4-byte UTF-8 through without conversion or loss, at the expense of it being seen as 4 symbols instead of 2 (UTF-16) code units or one symbol.
 This might be another of those arguable mis-steps seen more clearly in hindsight.